NordicSemiconductor/zcbor/README.md

   -t ENTRY_TYPE, --entry-type ENTRY_TYPE
                         Name of the type (from the CDDL) to interpret the data as.
+  --default-max-qty DEFAULT_MAX_QTY, --dq DEFAULT_MAX_QTY
+                        Default maximum number of repetitions when no maximum is specified.
+It is only relevant when handling data that will be decoded by generated code.
+If omitted, a large number will be used.
+  --yaml-compatibility  Whether to convert CBOR-only values to YAML-compatible
+                        ones (when converting from CBOR), or vice versa (when converting to CBOR).
+When this is enabled, all CBOR data is guaranteed to convert into YAML/JSON.
+JSON and YAML do not support all data types that CBOR/CDDL supports. bytestrings (BSTR), tags, undefined, and
+                        maps with non-text keys need special handling.
+See the zcbor README for more information.
   -o OUTPUT, --output OUTPUT
                         Output data file.
 The option --output-as specifies how to interpret the contents.
 Use "-" to indicate stdout.